TIBCOSoftware/snappydata/docs/monitoring/configure_high_availability.md

 ## Set Enforce Unique Host

-Configure SnappyData to use only unique physical machines for redundant copies of partitioned table data.
+Configure TIBCO ComputeDB to use only unique physical machines for redundant copies of partitioned table data.

 Understand how to set a member's **gemfirexd.properties** settings.
 See [Configuration Properties](../reference/configuration_parameters/config_parameters.md).

-Configure your members so SnappyData always uses different physical machines for redundant copies of partitioned table data using the setting [enforce-unique-host](../reference/configuration_parameters/enforce-unique-host.md#enforce-unique-host).
+Configure your members so TIBCO ComputeDB always uses different physical machines for redundant copies of partitioned table data using the setting [enforce-unique-host](../reference/configuration_parameters/enforce-unique-host.md#enforce-unique-host).
 The default for this setting is **false**.

 Example:
 ```pre